William Walworth: Aftermath

-Walworth rode immediately back to London to raised the city bodyguard in the king's defence, for which service he was rewarded by knighthood and a pension.
-With four colleagues, he was knighted by Richard II following the death of Wat Tyler at Smithfield in June 1381, making Brembre one of the few Londoners to be so elevated in the 14th century.
+Walworth rode immediately back to London to raise the city bodyguard in the king's defence, for which service he was rewarded by knighthood and a pension.
+With four colleagues, he was knighted by Richard II following the death of Wat Tyler at Smithfield in June 1381, making him one of a few Londoners to be so elevated in the 14th century.
 With Walworth were four other aldermen, Nicholas Brembre, John Philpot, Nicholas Twyford and Robert Launde.
 The only other Londoners knighted in the century were Richard de Refham around 1312 and Mayor John de Pulteney in 1337; after 1381, the next Londoner knighted was William Estfield nearly 60 years later, in 1439.